sopra-fs20-group02/sopra-fs20-group02-client/README.md

 From the game lobby, the user can also go to the game stats page to view simple statistics, such as the number of wins, losses, draws and the total and average time played, the number of opponent and own pieces captured, etc. A logged in user also has the possibility to chat with other logged in users or to join a game in the view mode, which allows users to watch others play a game.

+# Roadmap
+- Chess Engine: The possibility to play against a chess bot.
+- Last Moves Feed: Display the last n moves.
+- Replay Game History: Feature that allows replaying a game (as an animation).

 # SoPra FS20 - Client Template